Code-Institute-Submissions/oerbeyer-MS1/README.md

   - Wrap section content in `<div class="container">` element to restrict display width for very wide screens.
   - Wrap section content in `<div class="row pt-2">` element for sufficient spacing.
   - Create three card components using the same set of steps, varying only the content and formatting of the card headers.
-  - Wrap each card in a `<div class="col-sm-4">` element to respond dynamically to screen width > 576px (i.e. > sm).
+  - Wrap each card in a `<div class="col-sm-4">` element to respond dynamically to screen width > 576px (> sm).
-  - Add class=" mb-3 mb-sm-0" to all cards but for the last to manage vertical spacing between cards on smaller screens (i.e. < sm) and to maintain alignment of cards on larger scrreens (i.e. > sm).
+  - Add class=" mb-3 mb-sm-0" to all cards but for the last to manage vertical spacing between cards on smaller screens (< sm) and to maintain alignment of cards on larger scrreens (> sm).
   - Set .bg-bronze {background-color: #cd7f32;}, .bg-gold {background-color: #ffd700;} and .bg-silver {background-color: #c0c0c0;} to format card header backgrounds using custom CSS rules.
   - Set classes used for styling card body class `<div>` elements identically.
 In general, use subtitles to show progression and center text.
   - Set classes used for styling card footer class `<div>` elements identically.
 In general, maintain off-white background colour and set price to primary blue colour to attract attention.